-Utilities has been the worst performing sector over the past 12-month period as well.
-The underperformance is at odds with the underlying stability of the group, given utility company fundamentals have been quite good.
-In fact, despite the period of economic volatility, the group has continued to execute operationally - delivering on earnings guidance and de-risking their portfolios, along with the potential growth opportunities from renewable energy investments that should not only support, but could also drive the sector's earnings going forward, in our view.
-The discrepancy between utility fundamentals and performance may underscore both the attractive absolute and relative opportunity ahead for the sector.
-As such, we continue to find the sector attractive given the (still) lower-than-average interest rate environment, along with its predictable fundamentals.
+Utilities has been the worst-performing sector over the past 12-month period, despite strong underlying fundamentals.
+In fact, even during this period of economic volatility, the group has continued to execute operationally and has been able to deliver strong earnings while also de-risking their portfolios.
+Continued solid execution, along with the potential growth opportunities from renewable energy investments, should help to drive the sector's earnings going forward.
+The discrepancy between utility fundamentals and performance underscores both the attractive absolute and relative opportunity in the sector, especially given the lower-than-average interest rate environment.

-We believe utilities represents a compelling "defensive growth" proposition for investors for several reasons:
+Utilities represents a compelling defensive growth proposition for investors for several reasons, both sector-specific and macro-related:

-- Improving economics in renewables such as wind and solar power, continue to remain a growth driver for the overall sector - companies now have renewables incorporated into their capex strategy plans (versus five years ago when renewables weren't included) - allowing those utilities to earn a regulated rate of return on their renewable investments. - Their "defensive" nature those with regulated activities and quasi-regulated renewable portfolios, combined with their longduration cash-flows and predictable rate base earnings - remain not only attractive given their ability to provide stable dividends for investors amidst any macro uncertainty, but should also provide earnings growth above the sector's historical 3%-5% EPS growth.

-MLP-structured investment may have different tax outcomes for investors in different jurisdictions.

-For professional investors only.
-All investments involve risk, including the possible loss of capital.
-Not for redistribution.

-- Despite the rise in interest rates, rates are still low from a historical perspective.
-In a "lower for longer" interest rate environment, utilities should continue to benefit from access to lower cost of capital - savings that eventually flow directly to their bottom-line. - The renewables segment within the utility group should continue to benefit from government stimulus packages tailored to a green recovery, along with renewables development tailwinds that should sustain dividend growth.
+- The Renewables Opportunity: improving economics in wind and solar power continue to remain a growth driver for the overall sector; companies are only now beginning to incorporate renewables into their capex plans, allowing them to earn a regulated rate of return on their renewable investments. - Predictable cash flow and earnings: Utilities are by nature a defensive sector and those companies with regulated or quasiregulated (renewables) businesses generate long-duration cash flows and predictable rate base earnings; in addition to providing stable dividends even in periods of uncertainty, growth in renewables should help drive earnings above the sector's historical 3%-5% growth rate. - Continued low interest rate environment: despite the recent rise, rates are still low from a historical perspective; in a "lower for longer" interest rate environment, utilities should continue to benefit from the lower cost of capital-savings that eventually should flow directly to the bottom-line. - Policy tailwinds: renewables should continue to benefit from government stimulus packages tailored to a green recovery, as well as development tailwinds that should sustain dividend growth.

-- Regulated Utilities companies operating in favorable regulatory environments and geographies, with above- average projected earnings and/or dividend growth driven by regulatory rate-base investment. - Renewable Electricity we see continued momentum across multiple fronts that support on-going investment and usage in renewables, stemming from the "energy transition" - a secular trend toward renewables - that will provide unique investment opportunities over the long-term.

-- Water Utilities state utility commissioners encouraging spending on improving water quality as well as pipeline replacement and maintenance, enables companies to provide transparent 10-year outlooks on their spending and income plans, a positive dynamic for this sub-industry. - Communications Infrastructure wired broadband network and datacenter operators are well positioned to capitalize on exponential global data demand growth; and tower operators given their critical infrastructure, multi-year contracts, and strong free cash-flow generation. - Continue to hold midstream energy names especially those with exposure to natural gas.
+- Regulated Utilities-companies operating in favorable regulatory environments and geographies, with above-average projected earnings and/or dividend growth driven by regulatory rate-base investment. - Renewable Electricity-the energy transition is driving ongoing investment and usage of renewables and should continue to provide unique investment opportunities over the long-term. - Water Utilities-a focus on improving water quality, as well as pipeline replacement and maintenance, provides 10-years of transparency into spending and income plans. - Communications Infrastructure-wired broadband network and datacenter operators are capitalizing on exponential global data demand growth; tower operators provide critical infrastructure and strong free cash-flow generation due to multi-year contracts. - Midstream Energy-specifically companies with exposure to natural gas, a critical bridge fuel.